gladysnoh/wizeline-deliverable-2021/README.md

 - - - -
 1. To run the todoist collection, execute:
 ```
-npm run todoist-collection-report
+npm run test-todoist-api
 ```
 > It will generate the html report inside the report folder.

+> Note: The script test-todoist-api-ci is for Github actions only.

 ## How to visualize the collection on Postman
 1. Open your postman application.
 2. Click on File > Import.
 3. Select the deliverable2.json file located under the  ./backend/collections folder.
 4. Select the collection named: "Deliverable2".
-5. Go to the "Variables" tab.
-6. Set your todoist TOKEN in the environment variable "token".
+5. Click on File > Import.
+6. Select the todoist_environments.json file located under the  ./backend/environment folder.
+7. Choose the environment name Todoist.

 ## License
 - - - -